 Keep Your Safety First

-Drivers involved in minor accidents with no serious injuries should always move their vehicles to the side of the road so they’re out of the way of oncoming traffic.
+Drivers involved in minor auto accidents with no serious injuries should always move their vehicles to the side of the road so they’re out of the way of oncoming traffic.
 Leaving vehicles parked in the middle of the road or a busy intersection may result in additional accidents and injuries.
 If a vehicle cannot be moved immediately, drivers and passengers should remain in the vehicles with their seatbelts fastened for everyone’s safety until help can arrive.
 Be sure to turn on your hazard lights and set out cones, flares or warning triangles, if possible.
 If you need to tow your vehicle, please call our towing partner, Custom Towing Ltd., at 780-448-7200.
 They will ensure that your vehicle will be safely delivered to our facility, and they’ll bill us.

 Always Get All the Facts